DNDigitalNomadLens30 countries across 6 continents

 What's the difference between territorial tax and zero tax?

-Territorial taxation means the country only taxes income earned within its borders — foreign-sourced remote work income is exempt.
+Territorial taxation means the country only taxes income earned within its borders — qualifying foreign-source remote work income is generally not locally taxed.
 Zero tax (like the UAE) means no personal income tax exists at all, regardless of source.
-For digital nomads working remotely for foreign companies, the practical result is the same: no local tax on your earnings.
+The practical local-tax result may be similar for qualifying foreign-source employment, but personal facts and source rules still matter.

 Which no-tax country has the lowest income threshold for digital nomads?